tylerdr/sprinter-website/src/pages/services/index.md

         - Recommend
       plan: Discovery
       price: Small
-    - description: "You are on you're way but need some help getting there. "
+    - description: 'You are on you''re way but need some help getting there. '
       items:
         - Longer collaboration
         - Hands on training
         - Minimal custom software development
       plan: Accelerate
       price: Average
+    - description: >-
-    - description: You understand that you need to change to stay competitive and want to build a new solution to drive that change.
+        You understand that you need to change to stay competitive and want to build a new solution to drive that change.
       items:
         - Full product development team
         - Onsite resources available
       plan: Transform
       price: Invest
 ---